 - 36-month contract with hefty cancellation fees

 With over 145 years in the security business, ADT is a staple among commercial and home security services.
-We recommend it if you are a stable business with specialized needs because it offers an excellent variety of monitoring and alert services covering everything from burglary to flood to cybersecurity.
-ADT has experience with industries from retail to restaurants and also understands what you need to keep compliant with government and professional regulations.
-It’s a strong choice for businesses that need a comprehensive system.
+Like most of the expensive options on this list, ADT supports business security features for multiple industries.
+It offers an excellent variety of monitoring and alert services covering everything from burglary to flood to cybersecurity.

 ADT’s website lists three business professional monitoring plans: Secure, Interactive, and Complete.
 We found prices ranging from $49.99 to $57.99 per month, but you need to call for a quote.
 There is a standard three-year contract that also includes an extended warranty for equipment.
 It also offers add-ons for cybersecurity, access control, and video verification tools, but you will need to contact ADT for the costs.